 1. Figure Out Where You Are

-If good family governance is always evolving, it’s best to establish a baseline for how family decision making works currently.
+If good family governance is always evolving, it’s best to establish a baseline for how family decision-making works currently.
 Spend time thinking about the shared and individual decisions the family and its members have made to date.
-Reflect on how issues were raised, who took part in the decision-making process, and the role family dynamics played.
+Reflect on how issues arose, who took part in the decision-making process, and the role family dynamics played.

-In many cases, families have an unspoken governance structure – a matriarch who connects with family members individually to build consensus, for example, or a sibling rivalry that dominates the conversation.
-Taking the time to understand past decisions, or default practices is an essential first step in refining the governance process going forward.
+In many cases, families have an unspoken governance structure – a matriarch who connects with family members individually to build consensus or a sibling rivalry that dominates the conversation.
+Taking the time to understand past decisions or default practices is an essential first step in refining the governance process.

 - What was the last significant decision the family made?

 - Who were the key players in that process?

 2. Define Your Family Values and Mission

 "When your values are clear to you, making decisions becomes easier."